iamtalharazzaq/Coding-Logs/readme.md

     * __Project Management:__ Helps manage large projects by keeping track of all changes and ensuring everyone works on the latest version.
     * __Risk Mitigation:__ Reduces the risk of data loss and makes it easier to recover from mistakes or failures.
     * __Audit Trail:__ Provides a clear record of changes, which is useful for compliance and accountability purposes.

+ ## Installing Git
+ To install Git, download the installer for your OS from the Git website or use package managers like apt-get for Linux.
+Follow on-screen instructions to complete installation.
+Git will be ready to use from the command line for version control in your projects.
+Below are the installation steps for Git on Windows, macOS, and Linux, each with their respective links:
+   * __Windows__: [Download Git for Windows](https://git-scm.com/download/win) and follow the installation instructions.
+   * __macOS__: [Install Git on macOS](https://git-scm.com/download/mac) using the installer package provided.
+   * __Linux__: Install Git on Linux via your distribution's package manager or [download directly from Git](https://git-scm.com/download/linux) and compile it from source.